Please check this page each week for updates and announcements.

-Fuel in a Lighter: pdf form and MS Word
+The Fuel in a Bic Lighter: pdf form and MS Word

-Titration of Ascorbic Acid in Vitamin C Tablets: pdf form and MS Word
+Determining Ascorbic Acid in Vitamin C Tablets: pdf file and MS Word

-Synthesis of an Iron Coordination Complex: pdf form and MS Word
+Synthesis of an Iron Complex: pdf file and MS Word

-Physiologically Important Anions: pdf form and MS Word
+Physiologically Important Anions: pdf file and MS Word

-Gravimetric Determination of Phosphorus in Plant Food: pdf form and MS Word form
+Gravimetric Determination of Phosphorus: pdf file and MS Word

-Separation of a Ternary Mixture: pdf form and MS Word form
+Separation of a Ternary Mixture: pdf file and MS Word

-Analytical Weighing, Liquid Transfer, and Penny Density: pdf form and MS Word form
+Analytical Weighing, Liquid Transfer and Density of a Metal: pdf file and MS Word

 This is the grading scheme for your laboratory work: